rootsdev/polygenea/docs/why8.md

 So why are Property and Connection distinct node types?
 Let's consider two ways of merging them.

-**Just Connections**
+### Just Connections

-:	We could replace `<Property key="name" of="3" value="Jon"/>` with two nodes:
-	a content node `<Digitisation content="Jon" content-type"text/plain"/>`
+We could replace `<Property key="name" of="3" value="Jon"/>` with two nodes: a content node `<Digitisation content="Jon" content-type"text/plain"/>`
 and a connection `<Connection key="name" of="3" value="5"/>`.

 This, however, leaves the name itself sitting out there as a node subject to being disbelieved or having properties attached to it.
 Someone will probably try to add a connection suggesting "Jon" is short for "Jonathan" or something of that sort which is only true for some of the people named Jon.

 There are some values that *should not* be their own nodes because each Property needs its own copy.

-**Common Type**
+### Common Type

-:	We could also leave both value-is-data and value-is-reference cases
-	but combine them in a common node type, perhaps named something like Datum.
+We could also leave both value-is-data and value-is-reference cases but combine them in a common node type, perhaps named something like Datum.
 The problem with this model is that it can become confusing if a value is meant to be a reference or a literal value.
 For every kind of reference I have considered thus far there is an at least somewhat plausible scenario where a Property value might look exactly like a reference.

 So why not just add a type indicator telling us if the value is literal or a reference?
 I did just that, and chose to store the indicator in the node type instead of in a separate field or as part of the value itself.